French Second Republic: Presidency of Louis Napoléon

-For three years, there was an indecisive struggle between the heterogeneous Assembly and the President, who was silently awaiting his opportunity.
+For three years, there was an indecisive struggle between the heterogeneous Assembly and the president, who was silently awaiting his opportunity.
 He chose as his ministers men with little inclination towards republicanism, with a preference for Orléanists, the chief of whom was Odilon Barrot.
 In order to strengthen his position, he endeavoured to conciliate the reactionary parties, without committing himself to any of them.
-The chief instance of this was the expedition to Rome voted by the Catholics, to restore the temporal authority of the Pope Pius IX, who had fled Rome in fear of the nationalists and republicans.
+The chief instance of this was the expedition to Rome voted by the Catholics, to restore the temporal authority of Pope Pius IX, who had fled Rome in fear of the nationalists and republicans.
 (Garibaldi and Mazzini had been elected to a Constitutional Assembly.)
-The Pope called for international intervention to restore him in his temporal power.
-The French President moved to establish the power and prestige of France against that of Austria, as beginning the work of European renovation and reconstruction which he already looked upon as his mission.
+The pope called for international intervention to restore him in his temporal power.
+The French president moved to establish the power and prestige of France against that of Austria, as beginning the work of European renovation and reconstruction which he already looked upon as his mission.
 French troops under Oudinot marched into Rome.
 This provoked an insurrection in Paris in favour of the Roman Republic, that of the Château d'Eau, which was crushed on 13 June 1849.
-On the other hand, when the Pope, though only just restored, began to yield to the general movement of reaction, the President demanded that he should set up a Liberal government.
-The Pope's dilatory reply having been accepted by the French ministry, the President replaced it on 1 November, by the Fould-Rocher cabinet.
+On the other hand, when the pope, though only just restored, began to yield to the general movement of reaction, the president demanded that he should set up a Liberal government.
+The pope's dilatory reply having been accepted by the French ministry, the president replaced it on 1 November, by the Fould-Rocher cabinet.

 This looked like a declaration of war against the Catholic and monarchist majority in the Legislative Assembly, which had been elected on 28 May in a moment of panic.
-But the President again pretended to be playing the game of the Orléanists, as he had done in the case of the Constituent Assembly.
+But the president again pretended to be playing the game of the Orléanists, as he had done in the case of the Constituent Assembly.
 The complementary elections of March and April 1850 resulted in an unexpected victory for the republicans which alarmed the conservative leaders, Thiers, Berryer and Montalembert.
-The President and the Assembly co-operated in the passage of the Loi Falloux of 15 March 1850, which again placed university instruction under the direction of the Church.
+The president and the Assembly co-operated in the passage of the Loi Falloux of 15 March 1850, which again placed university instruction under the direction of the Church.

 A conservative electoral law was passed on 31 May.
 It required each voter to prove three years' residence at his current address by way of entries in the record of direct taxes.
 This effectively repealed universal suffrage: factory workers, who moved fairly often, were thus disenfranchised.
 The law of 16 July aggravated the severity of the press restrictions by re-establishing the "caution money" (cautionnement) deposited by proprietors and editors of papers with the government as a guarantee of good behaviour.
 Finally, an interpretation of the law on clubs and political societies suppressed about this time all the republican societies.